Ten Single Coffee Machines That Really Help You Live Better

 Single Coffee Machines

-Single coffee machines can make Keurig K-Cups and other pods, use reusable filters for beans or ground coffee, and make hot tea with hot water.
-They typically have quick brewing times and are easy to use.
+Single coffee machines can make Keurig K-Cups and other pods, use reusable filters for ground coffee or beans and also make hot tea with hot water.
+They are usually easy to use and have rapid time to brew.

 Pods or K-Cups

-If you're in the market for a single coffee machine you've probably heard the terms K-Cup and pods.
-But do you know the difference?
-This is a crucial distinction as some brands use these terms interchangeably.
-Some brands refer to their k cups as coffee pods.
+You've probably been familiar with K-Cups and pods when searching for a single-serve coffee maker.
+Do you know the difference?
+This is an important distinction since some brands incorrectly use these terms interchangeably.
+Some brands refer to their K cups as coffee pods.
 This is misleading.

-Coffee pods come in a greater selection of flavors than K-cups.
-This could be appealing to some.
-Finally, coffee pods cost less than k cups.
-This makes them a desirable alternative for those with a limited budget.
+Coffee pods have a wider variety of flavors than K-cups.
+This might be appealing to some.
+In addition, coffee pods are cheaper than K-cups.
+This makes them a more attractive alternative for those with smaller budgets.

-K-cups, or small plastic cups, are used to store the tea grounds or coffee used to brew.
-The cup is sealed by the machine when it is inserted into the K-cup Brewer.
-The machine punctures the cup at the top and bottom to allow hot water to flow into the cup and to saturate the grounds.
-When the brew cycle has been completed, the user will simply lift the handle and the pod will be automatically removed from a receptacle that is attached.
+K-cups are small plastic cups which hold ground coffee or tea used to brew.
+The cup is sealed by the machine after it is inserted into the k-cup Brewer.
+The machine punctures the cup on the top and bottom to allow hot water to enter the cup and to saturate the grounds.
+When the brew process is finished the user just lifts up on a handle and the pod is automatically ejected from an attached container.

-The main benefit of K-Cups is their convenience.
-They're easily accessible and have a consistent taste which makes them popular with Keurig users.
-They are also a great choice for those who have small space in their breakrooms as they are small and take up less space than other single-cup coffee makers like pour-over or drip.
+The ease of use of K-Cups makes them a popular choice.
+They're easily accessible and offer a consistent taste which makes them popular with Keurig users.
+They're also a great choice for those who have limited space in their breakroom because they're compact and require less space than other single-cup options, such as a pour-over or drip coffee maker.

-They are smaller than k-cups, and have a flat surface to allow them to fit into the filter basket of the machine.
-Coffee pods can be filled with whole beans, in contrast to k-cups.
-This is a major benefit for those who want to limit the amount of coffee they make, and also for those who prefer a stronger flavor.
+Pods are smaller than k-cups and have a flat surface that allows them to fit inside the machine's filter basket.
+Contrary to k-cups, coffee pods can be filled with whole beans.
+This is an important advantage for those who prefer to control the amount of coffee they make and who prefer a strong taste.

 Brewing Options

-If you prefer the convenience of pod-style coffees from Keurig and Nespresso or prefer to choose your own beans and adjust the strength, there's a single serve coffee machine reviews coffee machine out there that'll meet your needs.
-These machines can make drip-style coffee, however some are capable of making more complex drinks like lattes or cappuccinos.
+Whether you enjoy the convenience of pod-style coffees from Keurig and Nespresso or prefer to choose your own beans and adjust the strength, there's a coffee maker that can satisfy your requirements.
+These machines can brew drip-style coffee, but some are capable of making more complex drinks, like lattes or cappuccinos.

-Keurig's K-Elite single-serve pod brewer, our top-rated model, can add a variety of flavors and roasts to a cup hot chocolate or water.
-This machine can also make up to a full pot of hot water for your family or guests, and comes with a heavy-duty thermal carafe that keeps it warm for two hours.
+Pod-style single-serve brewers such as the Keurig K-Elite which was our top-rated model in our tests, can dispense various flavors and roasts that can be added to a single cup of water or hot chocolate.
+It can also brew a full pot for guests or the family with a robust thermal carafe that keeps it warm for two hours.

-We weren't too thrilled about the fact that it doesn't come with an extra travel mug (advertised in product photos) We discovered the eight-ounce size to be perfect for a personal glass or a mug for a commuter.
-We also liked the fact that it could be programmed up for up to 24 hours ahead.
+We weren't overly thrilled that it didn't come in an insulated travel mug, but we thought the 8-ounce size was perfect to use as a commuter or personal mug.
+We also liked the fact that it could be programmed for up to 24 hours ahead.

-We loved the visually appealing design and that the machine was simple to use, it took more time than other models we tested to assemble.
-This is due to the fact that you must peel off many stickers and remove paper inserts.
-The water tank is small and we found that it takes a long time to fill it up to capacity.
-This might not be a dealbreaker for some buyers however it is something to be considered when comparing a single-cup model against other models.
+We loved the visually appealing design and the fact that this machine was simple to use, it took longer than other models we've tested to put together.
+This is because you have to peel many stickers and remove inserts of paper.
+Additionally, the water tank is small and we found that it takes quite a while to fill up to capacity.
+This might not be a problem for some buyers, but it's something to take into consideration when comparing single-cup machines with others.

 Water Reservoir

-Pod coffee machines often use a reservoir to hold water and the sizes differ.
-If you drink multiple cups of coffee each day, you should choose a larger reservoir to save the time of refilling.
-The majority of the models we tested have a removable tank and handles, making it easy to transport to your sink for filling.
-Others require you measure the water yourself using a cup or travel mug.
+The pod coffee machines usually have a reservoir to hold water, and the sizes vary.
+To cut down on time, select the larger reservoir if you drink several cups of coffee a day.
+Most of the models that we tested had a removable tank and handles, making it easy to transport to the sink for filling.
+Some models require you to use cups or travel mugs to measure out the water.

-You can also buy single coffee brewers with a drawer that holds ground coffee, and another that holds K-Cups (or pre-packaged K-Cups).
-These multi-use systems offer the most variety and versatility of all coffee makers, and they might cost a bit more than single cup coffee brew-serve systems.
+There are also single coffee brewers that have an area for ground coffee and another for k-cups or pre-packaged k-cups.
+These multi-use systems provide the most variety and versatility of all coffee makers, and may cost slightly more than single-serve models.

-A few single coffee makers heat and pressurize water with an internal water pump while it flows through the filter to make.
-This method is less expensive than a drip machine, but could result in a coffee with less flavor.
-You'll need to be careful to ensure that you do not use water that's too hot or it could cause damage to the internal workings of your brewer.
+Some single coffee brewers use an internal water pump to heat and pressurize the water as it goes through a filter before brewing.
+This is less expensive than a traditional drip machine, however, it could result in less flavorful cups of coffee machine single serve.
+Be sure to ensure that you do not use water that is too hot, or it could damage the inner workings of your brewer.

-The top single-one serve coffee maker coffee makers we evaluated were user-friendly and intuitive, maintained the temperature of their brew for a longer time and comfortable grips.
-The best single coffee makers were easy to clean, had a small base and were able to be easily placed on the counter.
-The best machines didn't use much energy to make coffee and shut off automatically when their job was done.
+The top single-serve coffee makers we rated were simple to use and intuitive, they maintained their brew temperature over a longer period of time and comfortable grips.
+They were also easy to clean and had an elongated base, which meant they could be placed on your countertop.
+The most efficient machines didn't require much energy to brew and shut off automatically when their job was done.

-We also considered the option of adding milk frothers to make latte as well being able to make tea or coffee frozen.
-We also considered whether the machine would be compatible with the Nespresso app that lets you control your machine using your tablet or smartphone.
-This feature is helpful, but it's not essential for most consumers.
+We also considered the possibility of adding a milk frother to make latte, as well being able to make coffee or tea with ice.
+We also looked at whether the machine could be used with a Nespresso App, which allows you to manage your machine with a smartphone or tablet.
+This is a useful feature, but it's not essential for most people.

 Size

-The tiniest of our testing group, this single-cup coffee maker is a good option for those who live in cramped spaces and want to keep their kitchens free of clutter.
-It takes up less than five inches of counter space and has a spacious water tank that holds 64 ounces.
-It can also brew a pot of espresso in six minutes.
-Although it doesn't produce as hot a cup as other machines, its small size compensates for this issue.
+This single-cup model is the one that is the smallest of our testers.
+It's a great choice for those who have a limited space and need to keep their kitchens clean.
+It occupies less than five inches of the counter and comes with a large water tank that can hold 64 ounces.
+It can also make a pot of coffee in just six minutes.
+Although it doesn't produce as hot of a cup as other machines, its tiny size is more than enough to make up for this minus.

-The commercial coffee maker industry is growing rapidly and is expected reach USD 65,2 billion by 2022.
-This is due to an increasing demand for premium coffee in business and office settings.
-The growth of the coffee industry is also supported by the increasing number of cafes and restaurants.
+The coffee maker market for commercial use is expanding rapidly and is expected to reach USD 65,2 billion by 2022.
+This growth can be attributed to the growing demand for premium coffee in offices and business.
+The growth of the coffee industry is also helped by the increasing number cafes and restaurants.

-A coffee pods machine is the perfect addition to any office, and helps employees remain focused and productive throughout long hours at work.
-The sleek design of these machines also makes them a stunning addition to any kitchen or work area.
+A coffee pods machine is a great addition to any office and will help employees remain focused and productive during long hours at work.
+These machines are also gorgeous to be a part of any kitchen or office because of their sleek design.

-Capsule machines allow for a more personalized coffee experience.
-They are ideal for those who have an established favorite brand or type of espresso.
-They can be used with a broad variety of different blends of coffee, and are available in various shapes and sizes to suit the space where they are placed.
+Capsule coffee machines offer a more customized experience with coffee and are perfect for those who prefer a specific brand or type of coffee.
+They can be used with a broad variety of different blends of coffee and are available in a variety of sizes and shapes to fit the space they are placed.

-The Moka pot is a tiny metal appliance that requires a stovetop to operate.
-It uses vapour pressure to push heated coffee into an above.
-These are not the best coffee makers for large-scale venues, but they can be an ideal choice for those who prefer a rustic or cozy look in their office or for hosting one cup coffee makers-onone meetings with clients.
-They also make a great cup of coffee and are simple to use.
-The process can be long and can be a hassle for busy people.
+The Moka pot is a tiny metal appliance that requires a stovetop in order to operate.
+It makes use of vapour pressure to force heated coffee into a chamber above.
+They're not the most practical kind of coffee maker for a large venue however they're a great option for those who want an authentic and homey feel to their workspace or are hosting one-on-one serve coffee maker meetings with clients.
+They also produce a delicious cup of coffee and are simple to use.
+However the process can be long and time-consuming, which can be a hassle for those who are occupied.